The IBMAP approach for Markov networks structure learning: Experimental results

+In general, the figures confirm that \ibmaphc~always outperforms significantly the competitors when data are scarce ($D \leq 100$).
+This confirm our hypothesis that the probabilistic approach of IBMAP avoids the cascade effect of traditional independence-based algorithms.
+Also, when the data are sufficient ($D>100$) the qualities obtained are very competitive.

+Figure~\ref{fig:resultsRuntimes} shows the corresponding running times of the same experiment, expressed in milliseconds.
+To give the times more meaning, take into account that all our experiments were performed on an AMD Athlon(tm), with 3.0 GHz and 4 Gb of main memory.
+Our results show clearly that GSMN is the more expensive algorithm in all the cases of $\tau \in \{1,2,4\}$.
+This is because it tend to add many false positives in the grow phase, and then the shrink phase require to perform tests that contains many variables, which is a source of extra computational cost.
+There are some extreme cases where \ibmaphc~is more expensive than GSMN, such as $n=500$, $\tau\in\{1,2,4\}$, and $D\geq 800$.
+In those cases, the hill-climbing search of \ibmaphc~seem to be the more expensive alternative.

+\HHCMN~is the algorithm that requires lowest computation time for the cases of $\tau \in \{1,2,4\}$, and $D\geq 200$.
+This is because the inclusion heuristic interleaved with the elimination strategy is really effective when the underlying structure has a low value of $\tau$, and $D$ is sufficiently large to obtain more reliable tests.
+In these situations, the algorithm converge to the termination criterion quickly.
+Instead, in the case of $\tau=8$ (last row), \HHCMN~is the most expensive algorithm.
+This is due to the exponential cost of the elimination strategy, that performs a test for all the subsets of the current conditioning set, which in this case is $8$, on average.

-To conclude this section, we confirm empirically that \ibmaphc~achieves polynomial time complexities to the number of random variables in the domain.
+To conclude this section, we show an additional experiment to confirm empirically that \ibmaphc~achieves polynomial time complexities with the number of random variables in the domain, as stated in Section~\ref{sec:complexity}.
 This is shown by Figure~\ref{fig:ibmaphc-space-complexity}, that presents measurements of $M$ (number of ascents in the hill-climbing search) for increasing problem sizes $n$.
-Such results were obtained for datasets generated in the same way than the previous experiments.
-The figure shows the values of $M$ for problems with increasing values of $n \in \{4,12,16,20,24,30,50,75\}$ in the X-axis, $D=1000$, and a line for each $\tau\in\{1,2,4,8\}$, indicating that $M$ (Y-axis) grows linearly or slower.
-We omit results for different $D$ values, because they are similar.
+Such results were obtained for datasets generated in the same way as the previous experiments.
+The figure shows the average values of $M$ over ten repetitions, for problems with increasing values of $n \in \{4,12,16,20,24,30,50,75,100,200,500\}$ in the X-axis, $D=1000$, and a line for each $\tau\in\{1,2,4,8\}$, indicating that $M$ (Y-axis) grows sub-linearly.
+We omit results for different $D$ values because they are similar.

-In summary, for synthetic datasets \ibmaphc~outperforms GSMN in quality in all cases, with equivalent runtimes, and outperforms \HHCMN~in quality in most cases, with considerable improvements in runtime.